 To add a signature:

-click on the "Preferences" tab at the top of the page, then
+Click on the "Preferences" tab at the top of your inbox

 "Signatures" on left

-add a signature, and choose whether you want it to appear above or below your messages
+Add a signature (be sure to give it a name or it will not save) and choose whether you want it to appear above or below your messages

-Remove ads from your inbox (enhanced/advanced version only)
+Remove ads from your inbox (advanced version only)